 - Keep to the point – put across what you want to say, but don’t waffle

-- Stick to the truth and talk about things you have done – it’s hard to remember a lie
+- Stick to the truth and talk about your actions – it’s hard to remember a lie.

 - Ask for questions to be repeated or rephrased if you need to

-- Silence is normal – if you’ve said all you want to say for a particular question, don’t keep talking to fill a silence
+- Silence is customary – if you’ve said all you want to say for a particular question, don’t keep talking to fill a silence.

 Leave An Interview With An Impression

-- Ask Questions if you want, for example, what development opportunities are here, tell me about the team I would be working with, what projects/tasks are coming up in the near future
+- Ask Questions if you want, for example, what development opportunities are here, tell me about the team I would be working with, and what projects/tasks are coming up shortly.

 - Shake hands and always thank the interviewers for their time

 - Ask when you will hear the outcome.